davisRoman/git_dag/intro_to_the_dag.md

 Deleted branch feature (was 68e5a50).
 ```

-- display your graph and compare with the previous.
+- Display your graph and compare with the previous.

 ```